MicrosoftDocs/minecraft-creator/creator/ScriptAPI/Minecraft/EffectType.md

 >[!IMPORTANT]
 >These APIs are experimental as part of GameTest Framework.
 As with all experiments, you may see changes in functionality in updated Minecraft versions.
 Check the Minecraft Changelog for details on any changes to GameTest Framework APIs.

+Represents a type of effect - like poison - that can be applied to an entity.

 ## Methods
 - [getName](#getname)